Vitamin B12 Benefits and Function

 If you choose to take Multivitamin supplement , make sure it includes vitamin B12.

-Vitamin B12 is only found in animal products and therefore it is essential for vegetarians and vegans to consume products that have been fortified with vitamin B12.
+You can only find Vitamin B12 in animal based food and therefore it is essential for vegetarians and vegans to consume products that have been fortified with vitamin B12.

 The best sources include fish, shellfish, liver, and meat.
 Dairy products are also a great source of B12.